 - Plan a day or over-night trip to a neighboring northern city such as Pai or Chiang Rai to explore more of northern Thailand’s culture and natural beauty.

-- Shop, eat street food, and wander the night bazaar, and especially do not miss the Sunday Night Market – the biggest night market in all of Asia.
+- Shop, eat street food, and wander the night markets, and especially do not miss the Sunday Night Market, which is the biggest night market in all of Asia.
 Be sure to get there as early as they open (around 5:00PM) as crowds will heavily build later in the evening making it more difficult to navigate.

 Best Place to Stay in Chiang Mai

-Recommended accommodations from ultra luxe to affordable luxe – Four Seasons, Shangri-La, Anatara, Le Meridien, or if you prefer Airbnb, the Astra Condos are nice and modern with a rooftop infinity pool that has spectacular views.
+Recommended accommodations from ultra luxe to affordable luxe: The Veranda High Resort and Spa is a breath-taking luxury hotel in the mountainous area of Chiang Mai.
+Read my review of the Veranda here.
+If you prefer Airbnb, the Astra Condos are beautiful and modern with a rooftop infinity pool that has spectacular views.
 (Condos at the Astra can be found on Airbnb, expedia.com, hotels.com, and booking.com.)
 I’ve also heard great things about the condos offered through Stay in Chiang Mai.
 Lastly, there are also no shortages of boutique hotels in Chiang Mai that offer nice accommodations for every budget.

 Best Time to Visit Chiang Mai